serkan-ozal/hermgen/README.md

 3. Configurations
 ==============
-- `hazelcast.hermgen.dontCreateEmbeddedInstance`: Disables creating embedded Hazelcast instance to connect the cluster for retrieving requested class data.So in this case **HermGen** expects Hazelcast instance configured programmatically by user as `HermGenDistributedClassLoader.getInstance().setHazelcastInstance(hazelcastInstance);`.
+- `hazelcast.hermgen.dontCreateEmbeddedInstance`: Disables creating embedded Hazelcast instance to connect the cluster for retrieving requested class data.
+So in this case **HermGen** expects Hazelcast instance configured programmatically by user as `HermGenDistributedClassLoader.getInstance().setHazelcastInstance(hazelcastInstance);`.
 Default value is `false`.

 4. Usage
 ==============
 To enable HermGen, you must set the system classloader by `-Djava.system.class.loader=com.hazelcast.hermgen.HermGenDistributedClassLoader` as VM argument.

+By default, `HermGenDistributedClassLoader` starts an embedded Hazelcast instance to connect the cluster for retrieving requested class data.

 5. Contribution